TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 are controlled by different genetic mechanisms.
 > could you add the correlation value on each panel

-**Figure S2 suppl-phenotype-pca-all-pc**.
+**Figure S2 phenotype-pca-all-pc**.
 Principal component analysis (PCA) of panicle phenotyping data showing components 1–4.
 PC1 accounts for 46.5% of variability and separates panicles from domesticated and wild accessions.
 The lower ordinates do not separate panicles by species.

-**Figure S3 suppl-phenotype-all-varieties**.
+**Figure S3 phenotype-all-varieties**.
 The accessions used for RNAseq are consistent with species-wide patterns of panicle architecture.
 Scores on PC1 for the accessions chosen for RNAseq are shown in red. (**Describe what the boxplot shows.
 How many points are there for each accession?**)

 **Figure S4 qpcr-confirms-sampling**. **A** Developmental stages of immature panicles collected for expression analysis.
 Stage 1  : rachis meristem; Stage2 : formation of primary branch meristems, elongation of primary branch meristem and formation of axillary meristem; Stage3, spikelet meristem  and floret differentitaion; Stage 4, floral organ differenciation/development.
 M, axillary merisyem, Fl, flower; Sp, spikelet, RM, Rachis meristem; PbM, primary branch meristem; ePbM, primary branch elongated; Flm, floret meristem; St, stamen; p, palea; l, lemma. **B** Quantitative RT-PCR using meristem stage specific marker genes for validation of all stages among species.
 OsMADS1/LHS1 is used as a markers of Spikelet meristem differentiation.
 FZP is used as...
 LAX1....TAW .... osMADS14.....
 > Relabel the x-axis to match stage abbreviations from results